cloudfoundry/docs-bosh/content/director-users-uaa.md

 $ uaac user delete some-new-user
 ```

+!!! note
-<p class="note">Note that changing group membership will take effect when a new access token is created for that user.
+    Changing group membership will take effect when a new access token is created for that user.
 New access are granted when their existing access token expires or when user logs out and logs in again.
-Hence it's recommended to set access token validity to a minute or so.</p>
+Hence it's recommended to set access token validity to a minute or so.

 ---
 ## Logging into the Director as a UAA client {: #client-login }